qte77/SegFormerQuantization/README.md

 - [x] mkdocs
   - Add .md to LICENSE/LICENSES to avoid download instead of open
   - Remove/Change #href ↑(#toc) to avoid conflict with gh-pages
-  - Remove/Change #href for light/dark png to avoid conflict with gh-pages
+  - Remove/Change #href for light/dark png to avoid conflict with
+  - Fix mkdocs not indenting checkbox ul
+  - Fix mkdocs not including png with plain in-line html, assets/ not copied by mkdocsgh-pages
 - [x] bump
   - Fix `bump-my-version.yaml` rollback step to delete auto-created branch after `failure()`
     - Handle error `fatal: could not read Username` & `Error: Process completed with exit code 128.`
+- [x] `CHANGELOG.md` auto-generate
+  - Solution: do manual bump occasionally and populate `CHANGELOG.md` before
+  - Conventional Commits `.gitmessage`
+  - Tools like `git-changelog`
+- [x] Docker
+  - Where are site-packages in Dockerfile for copy to runtime located?
+    - Solution: `.venv`
+- [x] Branch protection rules
+  - Push to main with PR only
+  - Use dedicated branch `dev-auto-push-to-main`
+  - Incorporate branch to workflow `bump-my-version.yaml`
+  - Create workflow `update_changelog.yaml`

 [↑](#toc)